Quick Answer

 The whole unit on one sheet: who is a fiduciary, the safe harbor, the Investment Policy Statement, and the transactions ERISA forbids.

-- ERISA applies to private-sector employer plans only.
+- ERISA applies to private-sector employee benefit plans only (employer, employee organization such as a union, or both).
 Government (federal, state, local) and church plans are generally exempt; a municipal pension fund is not covered.

 - Fiduciary status is functional, not by title.
-Anyone with discretionary control over plan assets, or who gives investment advice for compensation, qualifies.
+Anyone with discretionary control over plan management or administration, any authority or control over plan assets, or who gives investment advice for compensation, qualifies.

 - The prudence standard is "prudent expert," not "prudent person."
 Ignorance is no defense; fiduciaries are held to a professional standard.